alexlaurence/Minna-No-Python/README.md

 # Python Beginner Projects
-Example Projects For Beginners To Learn Python
+Example Projects For Beginners To Learn Python.
+These are projects that you can run on any interpreters small or large without installing any fancy third-party plugins.

 Written by Alexander Laurence